areimel/necro-cult-11ty/posts/morbid.md

 date: 2019-06-24 20:19:31

-column: Tales From The Basement
+column: "Tales From The Basement"

-headline: Tales From the Basement - Morbid
+headline: "Tales From the Basement: Morbid"

-image: '/img/articles/morbid/morbid.jpg'
+image: /img/articles/morbid/morbid.jpg

 album_credit: Morbid - Year of The Goat

-snippet: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Proin iaculis sollicitudin felis, vel tristique justo iaculis at.
-Curabitur luctus, enim at suscipit volutpat, sapien nulla tincidunt tellus, auctor interdum ex quam et eros.
+snippet: "It has only been a few hours since I've translated and spoke aloud the first of the demon resurrection passages from the Book of the Dead..."

 tags:
 - featured